kach/nearley/README.md

 helping structure nearley into a mature module, and Robin Windels for bootstrapping the grammar.
 Additionally, Jacob Edelman wrote an experimental JavaScript parser with nearley and contributed ideas for EBNF support.
 Joshua
 T. Corbin refactored the compiler to be much, much prettier.
+Bojidar Marinov implemented postprocessors-in-other-languages.

 Atom users can write nearley grammars with [this plugin](https://github.com/bojidar-bg/nearley-grammar) by Bojidar Marinov.